Westbound I-90 partially closed in Issaquah due to deadly crash

-The two right westbound lanes of Interstate 90 near Front Street in Issaquah are closed Friday morning after a deadly crash, according to the Washington State Patrol.
+The three right westbound lanes of Interstate 90 near Front Street in Issaquah are closed Friday morning after a deadly crash, according to the Washington State Patrol.

 A woman died after drifting onto the shoulder and striking a Washington State Department of Transportation trailer, Trooper Rick Johnson said shortly before 9:30 a.m.